jenkinsci/nested-data-reporting-plugin/README.md

 #### provider:
 Choose a provider that should find and parse the files based on the given pattern.
 If all files found have the same ID and can be structurally merged, they are merged into one report.
+The id of the first report file found will be used as master id.
+All following reports of the pattern must match it, otherwise they are ignored.

 ##### id (only required for CSV provider):
 Specify the id of the report to tag the result and to find reports of past builds.
+Just required for CSV provider.

 ##### pattern:
 This is an ant include pattern for the files should be parsed and scanned (see Patterns in the Apache Ant Manual).
 Multiple includes can be specified by separating each pattern with a comma.
-At the moment only yaml/yml or json files are supported.

 ## Issues